x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/exchange-admin-center.md

 ### Home page

-    @@ -59,7 +59,7 @@ You can personalize your home page by selecting a theme, setting your language,

 You can personalize your home page by selecting a theme, setting your language, and timezone from the **Settings** bubble.
 1. To personalize your dashboard, click **+ Add card** on top of the homepage and drag any card onto the dashboard to the location you want.